Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Supplementary Experiments

 We illustrate the convergence curves obtained by \app, \apppro and the baselines with \modelllama on \datani in Figure \ref{pic-convergence-all-instruct}, where the experimental setup is aligned with that described in Section \ref{subsec-exp-setup} and Appendix \ref{sec-appendix-implementations}.
 Note that the loss values are calculated on the test set that is held by the server as described in Section \ref{subsec-exp-setup}.

-Different from training from the sketch, since the pre-trained weights offer a good initial point for fine-tuning, the convergence rates of these approaches are all relatively fast, and these approaches can all converge within 40 rounds as mentioned in Section \ref{subsec-exp-setup}, except FedPrompt which converges very slowly (note that FedPrompt also performs unsatisfactorily among the baselines).
-Although still slower than the BP-based approaches, the convergence rates of \app and \apppro are much faster than we might imagine.
+Different from training from sketch, the pre-trained weights offer a good initial point for fine-tuning, leading to relatively quick convergence rates for these methods.
+As illustrated in Figure \ref{pic-convergence-all-instruct}, all of the approaches except for FedPrompt can converge within 40 rounds.
+It is worth noting that FedPrompt converges much more slowly, and as shown in Table \ref{tab-performance}, it also underperforms compared to the other baselines.
+Although not as swift as the backpropagation (BP)-based approaches, the convergence rates for \app and \apppro are considerably faster than one might expect.
 The reason is that fine-tuning is different from pre-training.
 As theoretically suggested by \citet{malladi2023mezo}, in centralized settings, based on adequate pre-training, the convergence of ZOO usually depends on the local effective rank instead of the number of full model parameters.
-Therefore, it is reasonable and promising to apply ZOO to the federated full-parameter fine-tuning of billion-sized LLMs.
+Therefore, it is reasonable and promising to apply ZOO to the federated full-parameter tuning of billion-sized LLMs.